Falkicon/mcp-fabric-ux-system/mcp-server.plan.md

 ### 1.1.
 Goal

-To create a dedicated Model Context Protocol (MCP) server that acts as an expert source for the Fabric UX System.
-This server will provide developers using MCP-enabled AI clients with up-to-date information, guidance, and potentially interactive tools related to Fabric UX design, development, components, and content standards, by indexing a curated set of RAG-optimized documentation files located in the `_docs_fabric_ux` directory.
+To create a dedicated, **hosted** Model Context Protocol (MCP) server that acts as an expert source for the Fabric UX System.
+This server will provide developers using MCP-enabled AI clients (like VS Code and Cursor) with up-to-date information related to Fabric UX by indexing a curated set of RAG-optimized documentation files (`_docs_fabric_ux`).
+This hosted approach aims for easier adoption and maintenance compared to the previous local-only setup.

 ### 1.2.
 Background

 This project adapts the MCP server boilerplate to specifically serve information about the Fabric UX System by indexing the curated documentation in `_docs_fabric_ux` using a Retrieval-Augmented Generation (RAG) approach.
-This enables AI agents to provide more accurate and context-aware assistance to developers working within this ecosystem.
+The focus is shifting to a hosted model using a **hosted vector database** and **SSE transport** to improve accessibility and automate updates via CI/CD.

 ### 1.3.
 Target audience